CeliaBenquet/Project_ADA/README.md

 - Draw conclusions from our results and start thinking about the report (data story) (last week)

 # Questions for TAa
-- Is the project feasible with the four datasets mentioned?
-- Should we broaden our analysis to another related topic?
-- Should we bother about more economic parameters?
-- Is there a database of the total area per country?
-- Is there a way of linking exporting countries to importing countries (Which countries import from which?)?
+- How to map our values on a world map seperated by country boundaries.
+Is there a way to link the country names to an area on the map (Folium, implemented map)?